 How do children learn the value of money?

 How kids understand money, changes as they grow.
 At a young age, up to about nine years old, they have a general grasp of the concept of money, inasmuch as they know there is an exchange that takes place.
-Research has shown that only 40% of children learn anything about finances and budgeting at school, so the more you can normalise talking about money management, the better.
+Research has shown that only four in ten children learn anything about money at school, so the more you can normalise talking about money management, the better.

 The same research also shows that, unsurprisingly, children who earn regular pocket money in return for chores, and who are given responsibility for their own earnings, tend to manage their finances better as adults.